SudharsanLh/dbt_enpal_assessment/README.md

 ## Project Objective

 To build a scalable, maintainable analytics layer that transforms raw CRM data into actionable business intelligence.
-I have created a **monthly sales funnel reporting model** tracking deals across 9 pipeline stages plus sub-step KPIs (Sales Calls 1 & 2).
-This is essential for trend analysis and pipeline health monitoring.
+The project creates a **monthly sales funnel reporting model** tracking deals across 9 pipeline stages plus sub-step KPIs (Sales Calls 1 & 2).
+This enables month-over-month trend analysis and stage-level drill-down.

 I have also created a complementary  **master deal model** that acts as the single source of truth for deal attributes with deal_id as the primary key, with stage metrics, owner, activity metrics, and time KPI.
 It enriches deals with lost reasons and ownership history